OperationalDev/operationaldev.com/content/post/hosting-part2.md

 - Cloudfront as our CDN
 - Route53 for DNS hosting
 - ACM for a SSL certificate
-- Terraform for automating the setup of the the above components
+- Terraform for automating the setup of the above components

 Why Terraform?
 Well who wants to go and fiddle around in the AWS console with settings to try and setup their static site.
+And in 6 months time, you'll have no clue how you did it.
+Trust me.
 Also lots of people use terraform with AWS so we can mostly just copy/pasta.

-Update: I've written a terraform module that does builds the full static site with DNS and SSL (github link).
+Update: I've written a terraform module that does builds the full static site with DNS and SSL <a href="https://github.com/OperationalDev/aws_static_website">aws_static_website</a>.
 I will unpack this module in a future post.

 <h3>prerequisites</h3>